nguyenkhois/build-environments/README.md

 The project is a part of the Node.js application [code-template-generator](https://www.npmjs.com/package/code-template-generator) on npmjs.com.

 __The next tasks:__
-- [x] Upgrade the `react-typescript` template
-- [x] Minification for production
-- [x] Add a new project template for using React Hooks
+- [x] Create extend project templates for other reasons.
-- [x] Using clean-webpack-plugin version 3
+- [ ] Create a project template with Gulp, BrowserSync, Browserify that is using for front-end developers when coding with plain JS (ES5, ES6) or jQuery and back-end like PHP (Press F5 is always a boring job :-P).
 - [ ] Using Webpack 5

 ## Table of contents